Anglican Church of Korea: Recent expansion

-Since the 1970s the Anglican Church has increasingly expanded through opening a number of new churches across country.
+Since the 1970s the Anglican Church has expanded through opening a number of new churches across country.
 St Peter's School was founded in 1975 to provide special needs children with effective special education as needed.
-St. Michael's Theological Seminary was also upgraded to be accredited by the government in 1982 and 10 years later it was again formally upgraded and expanded as a university to satisfies the peoples' great needs in the coming new era.
+St. Michael's Theological Seminary was also upgraded to be accredited by the government in 1982 and 10 years later it was again upgraded and expanded as a university to satisfies the peoples' great needs in the coming new era.

 The three dioceses continued steady growth in numbers of churches and social evangelization under the auspices of the second and third generations of Korean bishops.
 The Church has thus been active in constructing new church buildings, along with its continued efforts in opening the new additional churches since the mid-1980s.
-In this context the Board of Mission and Education has played a timely role in offering education and training programs.
+In this context the Board of Mission and Education has played a role in offering education and training programs.

 On occasion of its centennial anniversary on September 29, 1990, the Anglican Church of Korea reaffirmed its intent under the theme.
 "Jesus Christ, Life of the Nation", to continue proclaiming the message of life to the people and expediting the peaceful reunification of Korea as desired.

 The Provincial Constitution of the Anglican Church of Korea was declared on September 29, 1992, and the first Korean primate was inaugurated on April 16, 1993.
-Thus, the Church finally has become an independent national church.
+Thus, the Church has become an independent national church.

 Theology

 The Anglican Church of Korea has clergy and members reflecting diverse views.
 The church ordains women as priests and has been doing so since 2001.
 Regarding issues of human sexuality, some clergy, congregations, and members of the denomination have been affirming and supportive of LGBT rights including by participating in Pride events.
-The Anglican Church in Korea is considered to be more open toward homosexuality and is openly discussing the matter.
+The Anglican Church in Korea is considered to be more open toward homosexuality and is discussing the matter.
 One cleric, representing the Anglican Church in a Korean Christian dialogue, presented a "let's see" approach regarding homosexuality.

 Structure and leadership

-The church was previously under the authority of the Archbishop of Canterbury.
-To mark independence in 1993, the Archbishop of Canterbury handed his authority as Metropolitan and Primate to the first Archbishop of Korea.
-The church now forms a single metropolitical province, consisting of three dioceses: Seoul, Busan, and Daejeon.
+The church was previously under the authority of the archbishop of Canterbury.
+To mark independence in 1993, the archbishop of Canterbury handed his authority as metropolitan and primate to the first archbishop of Korea.
+The church now forms a single metropolitical Province of Korea, consisting of three dioceses: Seoul, Busan, and Daejeon.
 The primacy rotates between the three; thus the current bishop of Seoul is also the Archbishop of Korea and Primate of the Church.